Lymdun/MirrorConverter/README.md

 ## Installation

+Simply download latest [release](https://github.com/Lymdun/MirrorConverter/releases) and import it on Unity.
-Download this repo, and put the inside of Assets\Mirror inside the Mirror folder of your project.
+Or, you can download this repo, and put the inside of Assets\Mirror inside the Mirror folder of your project.

 ## Usage